-Towards a Trump Pacific Partnership
+How Trump Can Win With China

 Independent Chinese economist Andy Xie likens the Chinese economy to a fast growing teenage boy — strong, energetic, and quick to take up bad habits.
 Even after many late nights of drinking and smoking, the teenager still feels invincible.
 For the Chinese economy, the vice is debt.
 China’s bureaucrats know that continued credit binges are unhealthy and will eventually lead to catastrophe.
 But the debt debauchery is not causing immediate disaster, so why curtail the fun?

 This is also an election year for China.
-In the fall, the Party will inaugurate a new leadership lineup, with Xi continuing into his second five-year term.
-While America’s elections are loud shout-and-insult festivals open for the world to see, the Communist Party’s political contests are bare-knuckled backroom brawls involving families, factions, blood feuds, and ideological disputes.
+In the fall, the party will inaugurate a new leadership lineup, with Xi continuing into his second five-year term.
+While America’s elections are loud shout-and-insult festivals open for the world to see, the Communist party’s political contests are bare-knuckled backroom brawls involving families, factions, blood feuds, and ideological disputes.

-Xi has made many enemies with his anti-corruption campaigns; suppression of internal Party debate; crackdown on academics, lawyers, and journalists; resurrection of Marxism; and a return to strong-man Leninist control centered on himself.
+Xi has made many enemies with his anti-corruption campaigns; suppression of internal party debate; crackdown on academics, lawyers, and journalists; resurrection of Marxism; and a return to strongman Leninist control centered on himself.
 We can be certain that Trump’s agitations will only consolidate Xi’s power and help cement a circle of hard-liners.
 On the other hand, if Xi is able to cut a deal with Trump prior to the 19th Party Congress in October or November this year, a path back to peaceful coexistence may be possible.

 Don’t forget China is worried about losing access to the world’s most advanced technology and overseas export markets.
 Chinese officials are very clear that the populist fervor that fueled Trump’s election is at odds with the globalization that has enabled and nourished China’s rise.
 As China’s lead WTO negotiator Long Yongtu said at a forum I attended last October: “China does not want to see the reversing of globalization.
 If globalization is diminished, that will be the end for all of us.”